ShadeXploit/full-system-backup/README.md

 ### **Restore After a Fresh Install**

-After reinstalling Arch, run this script to restore everything:
+After reinstalling Arch, move your backup folder "/arch-backup" into your (~) directory and run this script to restore everything:

 ```bash
 cd ~